Welcome to this month’s edition of Homemade Homemaking! Today, we’re making cream of chicken soup!

 When I was a newlywed 6 1/2 years ago, I barely knew how to cook.
 One of the first staples in my pantry became canned cream of chicken (or mushroom) soup.

 I used these creamed soups for EVERYTHING.
 We were living in the Deep, Deep South–where fried foods and creamy casseroles reign.
 I never learned to fry without burning, but we probably ate a creamed soup casserole at least every other night.

 As much as we loved our creamed casseroles, I just couldn’t keep buying canned creamed soups in good conscience.

 But we started missing our old comfort foods.
 So about a year or so ago, I set to making my own version of creamed soup.

-I use this recipe to replace canned soups in any recipes that call for them.
+This is the recipe I use to replace canned soups in any recipes that call for them.
 I hope you enjoy it!

 - Cream of Mushroom--toss in a handful of minced mushrooms

 - Cream of Broccoli--toss in a handful of minced broccoli

 - Cream of Celery--toss in a handful of minced celery